d3lv3nto/d3lv3nto/README.md

-# Hi there, I'm d3lv3nto 👋
+# Hi there, I'm Aleksandr 👋

 I am an Aviation Technician transitioning into the IT field.
 My background in aircraft maintenance has taught me precision, logic, and how to work with complex systems.
 Now, I am applying this engineering mindset to master **Python**, focusing on **Web Development** and **Data Analytics**.